Skip to main content

 Subject-specific Knowledge:

-• Demonstrate advanced level understanding of main theories and debates within the culture wars.
+• An advanced level understanding of main theories and debates within the culture wars.

-• Understand and deploy a range of concepts and theoretical perspectives to analyse public policies and measures designed to intervene in perceived 'culture wars'.
+• An understanding of a range of concepts and theoretical perspectives to analyse public policies and measures designed to intervene in perceived 'culture wars'.

 Subject-specific Skills:

-• Think critically and creatively about how biopolitics and security is organised, persists, and changes.
+• Think critically and creatively about how wars persist and change.

 • The ability to perform textual and conceptual analysis.